orbitmines/archive/projects/OrbitMines Minimap.md

 *The Glass Bead Game but the solution to The Glass Bead Game is The Glass Bead Game.*

-*Once a Minecraft server, now a project of a world in which learning, science, ..., engineering are all an exploratory game.*
+*Once a Minecraft server, now a project building towards a world in which learning, science, ..., engineering are all an exploratory game.*

 Many of these steps are still quite uncertain, but the direction is clear.